 - Every camper is eligible to receive merit-based prizes during camp

 Camp Director Craig Nisgor

 The Redhawk swimmers continued their assault on the record books and all-time top 10 times lists in 2013-14.
-On the men's side, the Redhawks pulled out a dual meet victory over longtime rival Simon Fraser.
+On the men's side, the Redhawks pulled out a dual meet victory over longtime rival Simon Fraser, and Nic Morrell earned CSCAA Honorable Mention Scholar All-America honors for posting an NCAA "B" cut time in the 200 backstroke as well as having a GPA over 3.5.
 For the women, Nisgor guided a young team to numerous personal best marks.

 He stabilized the Seattle U swim program, helping the team post at least one time within the all-time top ten lists for every event.
 He also coached Kevlyn Richards to a qualifying time for the 2012 U.S. Olympic Trials.

 Nisgor joined Brown's coaching staff in July 2007 as the top assistant coach and recruiting coordinator, involved with all aspects of the Bears program including on-deck coaching, administrative duties, pool management, and season planning.
 Nisgor helped coach Brown's first Academic All-American in program history as well as three qualifiers for the U.S. Olympic Trials as the Bears set 28 school records and established 25 percent of the all-time top 10 times over the past four years.

 Nisgor came to Brown from the University of Alabama, where he was an assistant coach and recruiting coordinator for four seasons.
 While at Alabama, he experienced a great deal of success as he helped coach a two-time NCAA 200 breaststroke champion, the 2006 200 breaststroke world champion, and 22 All-Americans.